kreulenk/vending-machine-website/README.md

 Thank you for checking out the ColaCo vending machine!

 ## Prerequisites
-- Nodejs: v18.15.0 (lts/hydrogen)
+- Nodejs: v18.15.0 (Untested but likely compatible with earlier versions)
-- Mongodb Community: v6.0 (Untested but VendingMachine should be compatible with earlier versions)
+- Mongodb Community: v6.0 (Untested but likely compatible with earlier versions)

 ## Configuring Mongo Database
 1. Ensure that have mongodb community installed.